Understanding Oligarchy: The Dangers of Oligarchy, Cronyism, and Big Government Run By Wealth

 That doesn’t mean that any corruption spoils the whole system, it means that when that corruption can’t be addressed in some democratic form via the ballot box, then the people have a right to remedy (in all its non-violent forms; again, according to Locke and the social contract philosophers).

-In America, our remedy is found in the Constitution and Bill of Rights, in our legal rights, freedoms, and right to elect a representative government.
+In America, our remedy is found in the Constitution and Bill of Rights, in our legal rights, freedoms, and right to elect a representative government (and in our right to own property and amass capital ourselves).
 Thus, any revolution to ensure against oligarchy and safeguard the union should be a democratic one that works in the bounds of our political system.

 The problem here of course is that Oligarchical interests, like Citizens United, can corrupt the spirit of democracy and lead to a diminishing of the people’s voice and vote.
 Thus, oligarchy presents a few ongoing problems for a mixed-Republic with a capitalist economic system.